DestrClank/OOBEMusic/README.md

 ### Disable the service with registry
 You can use these 2 keys described earlier and set them as `0` to completely disable the service.
 In this case, the service will automatically close, freeing some RAM in the process.

+# More details
+Uses .NET Framework 4.8.

+The program saves execution logs into the Event Viewer, and they are translated in French for now, I plan to translate them into English.